psf/pyperf/doc/timeit.rst

   into stderr
 * ``--json-file=FILENAME`` writes result as JSON into *FILENAME*, and write other messages into stdout
+* ``--json-file=FILENAME`` appends benchmark result as JSON into *FILENAME*, and write other messages into stdout.
+Create the file if it doesn't exist.
 * ``--affinity=CPU_LIST``: Specify CPU affinity for worker processes.
 This way, benchmarks can be forced to run on a given set of CPUs to minimize run to run variation.
 By default, worker processes are pinned to isolate CPUs if